 Gundersen is smoke-free.
 Smoking is not allowed in or around any of our buildings.
 Ask about our programs to help you cut down or quit smoking.
 If you cannot quit, make plans with your provider to go without smoking while you are in the hospital.

 You should not engage in contact sports, marathons, scuba diving or water skiing while you are pregnant.
+You can learn more with our guidelines on excising.

 A parasite found in cat feces and some meat causes toxoplasmosis.
 (This problem is rare among cats who stay indoors.)
 If you have this disease, you may miscarry.
 In rare cases, it can cause infant blindness or death.
 To protect yourself and your baby: